 o Station 1: Registration: Here you will check your camper in, and then sign up and pay for Friday's Festival Dinner (ALL other balances should be paid two weeks prior to camp).

 o Station 2: Health: Please bring all medications in original container to be checked in.
 All campers will have their health form reviewed at this station.

 o Station 3: Housing and Group Assignments: Here you will find out where your camper will be staying for the week and where to put your luggage.
-You will also be introduced to your child’s counselor.
+You will also be introduced to your child’s counselors!

 • At this time the camp store will be open.
 The store will not be open again until the campers depart.